appscode/blog/content/post/kubedb-v2023.04.10/index.md

 ## One chart to Install KubeDB and Stash

 We have created a new `kubedb-one` chart that includes both KubeDB and Stash.
-You can find the details [HERE](https://github.com/kubedb/installer/blob/master/charts/kubedb-one/Chart.yaml#L14-L49) on how to use the chart.
-Simply can run the following command:
+You can find the details [HERE](https://github.com/kubedb/installer/blob/master/charts/kubedb-one/Chart.yaml#L14-L49) on what is included in the chart.
+To use it, simply can run the following command:
 ```bash
 helm upgrade -i kubedb appscode/kubedb-one \
   --version v2023.04.10 \